 Disarm the Window

 Put on the safety goggles and work gloves.
-Find the stops and look for screws or other type of releasing mechanism, and remove the stops.
-Next, using the flathead screwdriver, open the case where the counterweights are stored and remove them.
+Find the stops and look for screws or other types of releasing mechanism, and remove the stops.
+Next, using the flathead screwdriver, open up the chamber where the counterweights are stored and remove them.
 Be sure to pull the rope out of the channel on the side of the window frame.
 Counterweights are metal or lead weights found in old sash windows.
-They are suspended inside the frame of the window that is connecting to the sash by a rope that goes over a pulley on the upper portion of the frame.
-Do this for each window.
+They are suspended inside the frame of the window that is connecting to the sash by a rope or a steel cable that goes over a pulley on the upper portion of the frame.
+Do this for each sash.
 This is called “disarming the window.”

 Remove the Windows

-After removing all the external parts of the double hung sash window, use the putty knife to remove the windows and the frame.
+After removing all the external parts of the double-hung sash window, use the putty knife to remove the sashes and the window frame.
 Be careful as there may be broken corners.
 Keep the safety gloves and glasses on in case the windows fall and break.
 Some windows may come out all in one piece, so be cautious as you are proceeding.
-When the window sashes are contained within the frame, the frame casing must be removed first.
+When the window sashes are contained within the frame, the window casing must be removed altogether.

-The final step is to remove any remnants of the double hung sash window that is still in the frame.
-Do not damage or remove the studs in the wall, or the 2x4 sill that the frame sits on.
-When replacing the window it is best to salvage as much of the outer framing as possible.
+The final step is to remove any remnants of the double-hung sash window that is still in the framed opening.
+Do not damage or remove the studs in the wall, or the sill plate that the window sits on.
+When replacing the window it is best to salvage as much of the wall framing as possible.